diq-kg/trykidgenius.com/content/blog/parent’s-guide-for-homeschooling-their-children-while-daycares-are-closed-during-covid-19/index.md

 In the case that you are going to homeschool your child, but still will be working with the daycare’s program, there are a few things you should ask the childcare center:

 * Ask if there will be regular and consistent opportunities every day for peer-to-peer learning;

-* Find out if there will be live video learning classes or pre-recorded videos;
+  Find out if there will be live video learning classes or pre-recorded videos;

-* Will there be any assignments?;
+  Will there be any assignments?;

-* Are there going to be physical activities with social distancing?;
+  Are there going to be physical activities with social distancing?;

-* Is there school counseling available for emotional and social support?;
+  Is there school counseling available for emotional and social support?;

-* If your child receives occupational, speech, or physical therapy at the daycare center, ask how will these services continue if he or she is now homeschooled;
+  If your child receives occupational, speech, or physical therapy at the daycare center, ask how will these services continue if he or she is now homeschooled;

-* In the case that you anticipate technological barriers at home for homeschooling, ask the daycare center if they will provide electronic devices for schoolwork;
+  In the case that you anticipate technological barriers at home for homeschooling, ask the daycare center if they will provide electronic devices for schoolwork.

 ### Additional things to consider if homeschooling your child during Covid-19